RaftLib/ipc/README.md

 - per-thread TLS lock-free allocation slab
 - single-producer, single-consumer channel (multi-process and multi-threaded)
-- multiple channels per buffer (you can have as many independent channels as you want till you run out of memory.
+- multiple channels per buffer (you can have as many independent channels as you want till you run out of memory).
+- named static shared memory segment (as a channel) which can be used for synchronization or other purposes where message passing semantics aren't useful.

 ## Why
 * Lack of existing simple point-to-point multi-process